 The out-of-service rate for brake adjustment was lower this year at 7.7 percent, or 1,457 vehicles, compared to 10.4 percent last year.
 And the out-of-service rate for brake components was 6.9 percent, or 1,292 vehicles, down from 9.3 percent in 2014.

-Here at PFS, we encourage proper vehicle maintenance with our owner operators.
+Here at PFS, we encourage proper vehicle maintenance with our Owner Operators and Lease Purchasers.
 In fact, we even offer discounts on parts and tires.
 Are you an owner-operator looking to be home every night?
-Paramount Freight Systems is looking for dedicated owner operators to join our team.
+Paramount Freight Systems is looking for dedicated Owner Operators and Lease Purchasers to join our team.
 Contact us today to own your own route to success.

 Want to share this information?
 We’ve got the tweet ready for you!